 - December 22: $48.99 (plus $10 Kohl’s Cash)

-2. Keep an eye on wildly fluctuating online prices.
+2. Keep an eye on wildly fluctuating online prices and late deliveries.

 Prices on consumer goods during the holidays go up and down worse than the stock market.
+Plus, packages will be showing up on the daily, and who has time to track if they were on time?
 If you’re gonna shop online in December, you’d better make sure someone’s got your back.

-Let Paribus help you get back the difference when an item you’ve already bought goes on sale for less (which it most certainly will, like ten times a day).
+Let Paribus help you get back the difference when an item you’ve already bought goes on sale for less (which it most certainly will, like ten times a day), or let them notify you when your Amazon package is late and help you get a store credit.

 Here’s how it works: